Alexandra Jensen: Early life and education

 Alexandra Jensen was born in in Toronto, near Newcastle, New South Wales.
 During primary school she took drama lessons to overcome her shyness, anxiety and a speech problem.
 Jensen completed her secondary education at Hunter School of the Performing Arts.
 While still at school, Jensen took the role of Cogsworth in an amateur stage musical production of Beauty and the Beast Jnr at Young Peoples Theatre, Newcastle from April to May 2015.

-In June to July 2018, she played Elia, a secondary student, in Impending Everyone by Michael Andrew Collins, at the SBW Stables Theatre, Kings Cross, for the Australian Theatre for Young People.
+In 2017 Jensen undertook separate workshops for voice and accent, screen acting, playwriting and monologue.
+She followed with further workshops or short courses, in the next year: monologue and scene, playwrighting and acting technique.
+In June to July 2018, she played Elia, a secondary student, in Impending Everyone by Michael Andrew Collins, at the SBW Stables Theatre, Kings Cross, for the Australian Theatre for Young People (ATYP).

 Career

 Jensen's first professional audition was for a Foxtel TV series and, despite missing out on the role, Foxtel introduced her to a talent manager.

-She had her debut lead role in the 2022 independent feature film Beat.
-Other major screen roles include the 2022 horror film Talk to Me.

-Jensen starred in the TV series Frayed (2019), Amazing Grace (2021), and The Messenger (2023).
+She appeared as Abby, a secondary student in the Newcastle-based comedy-drama TV series Frayed for two seasons in 2019 and 2021.
+Jensen followed with further TV roles including Sophia in Amazing Grace (2021), and co-lead as Audrey in The Messenger (2023).

-She plays Miss Miller in the 2024 horror film The Moogai.

-Jensen plays a lead role as Amy in the 2025 dark comedy thriller Penny Lane Is Dead, in writer-director Mia'Kate Russell's feature film debut.
+In feature films, Jensen's debut lead role occurred in the 2022 independent, Beat.
+Also in that year she took the major role of Jade in the horror film, Talk to Me.
+Jensen portrayed Miss Miller in the 2024 horror film The Moogai.
+She played a lead role as Amy in the 2025 dark comedy thriller Penny Lane Is Dead, in writer-director Mia'Kate Russell's feature film debut.